 # of Pages:52

 This is one of nine booklets addressing the Standards and Criteria specific to NAEYC Accreditation of early childhood education programs.
+(To view the other eight titles, search by title for ?accreditation criteria.?)
 Be advised that if your program enrolls in NAEYC Self-Study (the first step toward Accreditation) it will receive a copy of this booklet, among other resources, as part of the cost of enrollment.
-For guidance on the self-study and accreditation processes, visit www.naeyc.org/academy.
+For guidance on the self-study and accreditation processes, visit www.naeyc.org/accreditation/academy.asp.